hardwaremafia/www/src/content/wiki/used-machinery-for-sale.md

 title: Used Machinery for Sale
 ---

-The following machines are currently owned by the community member but are looking to sale it.
+The following machines are currently owned by the community member but are looking to sell it.
 Please reach out to the current owner in the [chat group](https://chat.whatsapp.com/HdCgjEg06cQ3ovVjGtFLwE) if you are interested in buying it.

 If you are looking to sell any of your machines, please list them at the end of the page.
 There is a sample entry you can copy and edit.
 Please remove the entry when machine is sold or is not avaiable for sale.